 The mines inspectorate within the Department of Natural Resources and Mines has worked with small scale and gem mines in recent years in order to prepare them for the SHMS requirements being established by the Bill.
-Unlike larger operators, it is recognised that smaller scale opal and gemstone mine operators may not have the administrative capability to set up and implement these systems.
-To assist, the mines inspectorate will provide resources including a simple SHMS template to assist small mine operators.
-Industry associations will be used to help implement the SHMS requirement.
+Unlike larger operators, it is recognised that smaller scale opal and gemstone mine operators with 4 or fewer workers may not have the administrative capability to set up and implement these systems.
+To assist, the mines inspectorate will provide resources including a simple SHMS template to assist small opal or gem mine operators.
+Industry associations will be used to help implement the SHMS requirement for small opal or gem mines with 5 to 10 workers.